Skip to main content

 No, but if you have experience with an engine or made your projects with an engine then that is great.

-What should I put in my portfolio for a VFX internship?
+What should I put in my portfolio for a 3D Marketing Art internship?

 What software should I know?